Queensbury lines: Halifax High Level Railway

-The High Level Company was absorbed jointly by the L&YR and GNR by an Act of 3 July 1894; a clause in the Act obliged them to build a goods station at Wheatley.
+The Halifax High Level Railway Company was absorbed jointly by the L&YR and GNR by the Great Northern Railway Act 1894 (57 & 58 Vict. c. lxxv) of 3 July 1894; a clause in the act obliged them to build a goods station at Wheatley.
 The branch was steeply graded and heavily engineered with an 810 yd tunnel at Wheatley, approached at both ends by deep cuttings.
 There was a ten-arch viaduct across the Hebble Valley.
 St Paul's and Pellon Stations served a well-populated area of Halifax but the train service was of little value to anybody travelling south or west from Halifax.
 By 1898 electric trams had been introduced serving both St Paul's and Pellon.
 The High Level passenger service was temporarily closed at the end of 1916 because of the demand for manpower in the war effort.
 In fact the passenger service never resumed, though there were occasional excursions during the 1920s and 1930s.
 The track was singled and most of the signalling removed.
 The main value of the High Level line was for freight.
 St Paul's was at an altitude about 325 ft higher than the Old Station, and the slow and roundabout route was not significant to goods traffic; there were numerous mills and factories in the upper part of Halifax, and goods traffic continued until 27 June 1960.